Marcello Maruzzo: Beatification

-The beatification process commenced under Pope Benedict XVI, on 10 November 2005.
+His beatification process commenced under Pope Benedict XVI, on 10 November 2005, together with that of Luis Navarro.
 Subsequently, the Congregation for the Causes of Saints (C.C.S.) declared the "nihil obstat" (no objections to the cause) and the two men were given the title Servants of God.
 The investigation was conducted by the Izabal apostolic vicars under Gabriel Peñate Rodríguez bishop from its inauguration on 31 January 2006 until its closure later on 15 July 2008.
 Their documents of investigation went to the C.C.S. in Rome who validated the diocesan phase of investigation in a decree issued on 12 February 2010.
 The C.C.S. received the Positio dossier from the postulation later in 2014.

 The theologians advising the congregation issued their approval to the argument that the two were killed in hatred of the faith in their meeting held on 31 May 2016, while the members of the C.C.S. also confirmed this on 26 September 2017.
 Pope Francis confirmed their beatification in a decree promulgated on 9 October 2017 in an audience with the congregation's prefect.

 The beatification was held in Izabal, Guatemala on 27 October 2018.

 The current postulator for this cause is the Franciscan priest Giovangiuseppe Califano.